SteshenkoMA/Clients_for_ProxyServer/README.md

 ![clients](https://cloud.githubusercontent.com/assets/13558216/13790731/5621f8b4-eb03-11e5-9147-622e32c5bbfe.JPG)
 Three variants of Clients for ProxyServer (**REST**, **Websockets**, **Sockets**)

-Classes in Client...Test the for loop is created The multiple instances of Clients are created in the for loop in Client...Test classes.
+The multiple instances of Clients are created in the for loop in Client...Test classes.
 And encrypted are send to ProxyServer at the same time, it returns back a response with the status.